Garcia Roofing is a Kansas City Roofing Company. We provide high quality, professional, reliable and honest roofing replacement service.

 Filing a storm damage insurance claim can be a daunting and confusing task.
 We will walk you through the process and explain in easy to understand terms how the claims process works.
 We will also help you maximize your claim by auditing your insurance estimate to make sure that all items are being paid for at the fair market price.

-We offer free no obligation roof inspections and estimates.
+We offer free, no obligation roof inspections for storm damage and estimates for repairs and replacements.

 We are licensed & insured.